 Grassy Lake is a two acre lake which is rapidly filling in an approaching a bog stage.
 This area presents a good example of aquatic succession uncommon at this elevation and is included here for its scientific significance.

-Klootchie Creek Park, which includes amenities such as restrooms, trails, and a picnic area, also contains the remnants of the largest Sitka Spruce tree.
+Klootchie Creek Park was also inventoried.
+The site is a campground and picnic area, and contains the remnants of the largest remaining Sitka Spruce tree.